ADU Rules in Colorado Springs, CO (2026)

 How Many ADUs Are Allowed?

-State Preemption: Colorado House Bill 24-1175 (effective August 7, 2024) requires all Colorado municipalities with population over 1,000 to allow at least one ADU per single-family residential lot by-right.
+State Preemption: Colorado House Bill 24-1152 (signed May 13, 2024; local compliance required by July 1, 2025) requires all Colorado municipalities with population over 1,000 to allow at least one ADU per single-family residential lot by-right.
 Removes minimum lot size requirements specifically targeting ADU prohibition.
 Limits parking requirements for ADUs near high-frequency transit.
 Creates state enforcement through Department of Local Affairs (DOLA).
-Colorado Springs has updated its local code to comply with HB 24-1175.
+Colorado Springs has updated its local code to comply with HB 24-1152.
 Colorado does not use the California JADU concept.

 Historic District Considerations